SalveDA/SQL/README.md

-Решение бизнес-задач с помощью SQL
+Solving business problems with SQL